 It is a unique crossover between the original CMC Swift and the later model CMC Swift.
 It has got the curved lines of the original, but the two 10 mm. tubes to replace a saddle tube that we see on the later CMC Swift.

 Some details, like the 'flat' bracket and the transverse lug to attach the saddle, are exactly the same as an earlier Adler model in the Bad Bruckenau bicycle museum.
-Also, the serial number is in line with that bike, which has 9XXX on top of the handlebars.
-My bike has 14469.

 This Adler is really a quality machine, with an interesting steering lock which resembles the Singer patent of 1891, see illustration.